 Imagine, a Marine who claims that “his job there was saving lives, not taking lives”?
 Is he alluding to being a US Navy Corpsman / Devil Doc?
 Surely, he knows that medical care provided to the USMC is delivered by US Navy personnel?

 Why isn’t he listed as a Navy and Marine Corps Medal awardee?

 According to accessible records, he’s not listed a recipient the Navy and Marine Corps Medal which also awarded to former US President John F Kennedy, Master Chief Carl Brashear US Navy Master Diver and SVC’s friend Senior Chief (Ret’d) Don Shipley US Navy SEAL.
 If there was a mistake made, this needs to be resolved and his name added to the list of NAMC Medal recipients.

-As above, if there was an administrative error spanning several decades, if so, Mr. Laroche needs to get this sorted out, be officially listed as a US POW and secure access to POW specific benefits and allow him to cease his visits to charitable organizations with cap in hand asking for assistance as his “military pension had been denied”…
+As above, if there was an administrative error spanning several decades Mr. Laroche needs to get this sorted out.
+Being officially recognized as a US Prisoner of War will secure access to POW specific benefits and allow him to cease his visits to charitable organizations with cap in hand asking for assistance as his “military pension had been denied”…

 Way back in 2017, SVC was asked to look at the claims being made by Milan Helmut KRES of Edmonton Alberta.
 He claimed to have been an airborne soldier and special forces operator who had deployed on operations world wide and lost men in battle.

 His claims resulted in considerable discussion in veterans forums and we took every effort to contact him in order to sort out the situation…

 Kres deleted the images of the medals, insignia and certificates and went silent.